hbctraining/Training-modules/Salmon-Sleuth/lessons/02_sleuth.md

 ### Setting up the filesystem

 Let's get started by setting up our directory.
-First let's copy over our metadata and the full salmon output files.
+First let's copy over our metadata and the full Salmon output files.

 ```bash
 $ bsub -Is -R "rusage[mem=16000]" -q interactive bash